atsushieno/fluidsynth-midi-service-j/README.md

 Beta packages are available at [DeployGate](https://dply.me/l0etkk).

+We have GitHub Actions setup with artifact setup for `fluidsynth-jna.jar` (mere JNA bindings by JNAerator) and `fluidsynth-kt.aar` (Object-oriented bindings in Kotlin).

 ## Building

 Building the entire app is complicated because it needs to build fluidsynth for Android as well as generating automated Java API binding from libfluidsynth C headers.

-This is the basic build steps:
+These are the basic build steps:

-- go to `fluidsynthjna` directory and run `make prepare-fluidsynth` and `make`.
+- go to `fluidsynth-kt` directory and run `make fluidsynth`.
-  - At `make prepare-fluidsynth` step, it may ask you to enter your admin password.
-It is what `cerbero` build system (explained later) does.
-- then run `./gradlew assembleRelease` (etc.) to build Java (Kotlin) app.
+- run `./gradlew assembleRelease` (etc.) to build Kotlin app.

 You will need make, wget, and Maven (mvn) installed too.